-I drove to the zoo with a fellow intuitive animal lover.
+I visited the zoo with a fellow intuitive animal lover.
 As we walked among the exhibits, deep sadness and despair overwhelmed us.
 We fought back our tears, then sent waves of silent surrogate healing to all animals staring back at us with sad, vacant eyes.
 We couldn’t wait to find monkey island and feel cheered up by watching the zany, playful primates.

 My friend and I left the zoological park with bittersweet feelings about our emotionally-wrenching visit.

 Many of us animal lovers have mixed emotions about visiting zoos and wildlife parks.
 We feel privileged to observe the beauty, majesty, and grace of exotic animals from other continents.
 We feel sad or guilty that these wild animals are in man-made exhibits for our pleasure instead of living in their natural habitats.